-Article 35 (1) Employers shall provide Workers with at least one day off per week.
+Article 35 (1) An employer shall provide workers with at least one day off per week.

-(2) The provisions set forth in the preceding paragraph shall not apply to an Employer who provides Workers with 4 days off or more over any four-week period.
+(2) The provisions set forth in the preceding paragraph shall not apply to an employer who provides workers with 4 days off or more during a four-week period.